Charles Ranhofer: Recipes

 Others may be found under List of foods named after people.

-Ranhofer did not invent baked Alaska, nor do the menus he provides in The Epicurean mention anything similar, not even his own Alaska-Florida (the term he himself used for his similar dessert).
+Ranhofer did not invent baked Alaska, nor do the menus he provides in The Epicurean mention anything similar, not even his own Alaska–Florida (the term he himself used for his similar dessert).
 He also experimented with new foods, acquainting New Yorkers with the "alligator pear" (avocado) in 1895, among other things.

 Death

-Ranhofer and his wife Rose had nine children: four sons (Edward J., Charles Leon, Alexandre Estene, and Martial Raoul) and five daughters (Dolet, Blanche Alexandrine Olympe, Marguerite Lucie Genevieve, Rose Georgette Constance, and Rose Jeanne).
+Ranhofer and his wife Rose had eight children: three sons (Charles Leon, Alexandre Estene, and Martial Raoul) and five daughters (Dolet, Blanche Alexandrine Olympe, Marguerite Lucie Genevieve, Rose Georgette Constance, and Rose Jeanne).
 He died at home of Bright's Disease in October, 1899 and was buried at Woodlawn Cemetery in The Bronx, New York City.